Book Information

 by Max Cameron

-In the face of existential threats not seen since the time of Confederation, in Divided We Fall Max Cameron looks at the forces, both internal and external, that threaten Canadian unity.
-Based on his experience working with Canadians of diverse points of view who are considering a role in public life, he offers proposals for how Canadians can rebuild civil discourse based on our common citizenship, and restore a shared sense of purpose at a vital point in our country’s history.
+His account is based on firsthand experience working with Canadians of a wide range of political outlooks who are entering public life.
+In this book, Cameron suggests how Canadians can rebuild civil discourse based on our common citizenship and restore a shared sense of purpose at a vital point in our country’s history.

 About the Author